BitBagCommerce/SyliusAdyenPlugin/doc/configuration.md

 3. Choose an existing merchant account or create a new one.

-4. Generate an API key + client key:
+4. Generate an API key + client key (remember to copy them immediately, they're displayed only once):

    ![Origin](adyen-api-key.png)
    ![Origin](adyen-client-key.png)

-5. Add an origin; type your shop URL and save it (keep in mind that you should have already copied the API key, it's displayed only once):
+5. Add an origin; type your shop URL and save it:

    ![Origin](adyen-allowed-origins.png)